nimaidev/qwik-tern/README.md

 ## Overview
 `qwik-tern` is a database migration tool that helps manage and apply schema changes to a MySQL database.
 It simplifies the process of updating database structures by defining changes in a single JSON file.
 Named after the Arctic Tern, a bird famous for its long migration journeys—spanning from 44,000 to 59,000 miles each year—`qwik-tern` enables efficient, reliable migrations for projects that require robust database evolution.

-Here's an updated documentation that includes details on the `changes.json` file, including its location and structure.

----

-# qwik-tern Documentation

-## Overview

-`qwik-tern` is a Python package designed to simplify database migrations.
-It provides an easy-to-use API for managing migrations directly within your application or as a standalone tool.

 ## Installation

 To install `qwik-tern` into an existing Python project, use `pip`: